*This post was created in collaboration with Mortgage Maestro.

 The average house prices in Canada have soared exponentially in the past few years.
 This increase has reasonably barred many Canadians from purchasing a home.
-Fortunately, many parents (and grandparents) are gifting money as a down payment to children to help them buy a home.
+Fortunately, many parents (and grandparents) give money as a gift for down payment to children to help them buy a home.
 According to a report by CIBC, the amount of money gifted to first-time homebuyers has increased to a new high.
 Where families were gifting down payments averaging around $52,000 in 2015, now stands at $82,000.

 A gifted down payment is simply money that has been gifted to you, usually by a family member or friend.
 Since the money is a gift, it is not taxable and can be used for any purpose including putting it towards a down payment.